ImMandl/vegfood_avsluttendeoppgave/README.md

 - uses <a href="https://github.com/Schum123/svelte-loading-spinners#svelte-loading-spinners">Svelte-loading-spinners</a> to show when items is loading.
 - uses <a href="https://github.com/beyonk-adventures/svelte-carousel#svelte-carousel">Svelte Carousel</a>.
 Is used for categories on frontpage to help make the site easily responive.
 - uses <a href="https://www.npmjs.com/package/svelte-scrollto">Svelte-scrollto</a> to scroll to top after pressed previous or next on recipe list page.

-### Styling

-In ./static there is a global css file.
-If important css is used in several places it will be placed here.

 ## Know issues